AI For Main Line Clog Calls

 Calls about cleanout location, prior clogs, root concerns, camera inspection, auger work, hydro jetting, and recurring backups.

-Outcome: Collect the job facts needed before staff recommends the right next step.
+Outcome: Collect repeat history, prior service, access, and severity context before staff recommends the right next step.

 Property manager and tenant calls